For Grief Professionals

-For Grief Professionals**

 We currently offer facilitator training on the Restorative Retelling model.
-This training is open to any professionals who work with trauma/grief survivors, including social workers, psychologists, counselors, first responders, clergy and others and is FREE to Virginia Mason staff members.
+This training is open to any professionals who work with trauma/grief survivors, including social workers, psychologists, counselors, first responders, clergy and others and is at a discount for Virginia Mason team members.

 Upcoming trainings are scheduled for: